Sándor Rozsnyói

 Sándor Rozsnyói (born Sándor Rosner, 24 November 1930 – 2 September 2014) was a Hungarian athlete, who mainly competed in the 3,000-metre steeple chase.

 Born in Zalaegerszeg, he competed for Hungary at the 1956 Summer Olympics held in Melbourne, Australia, where he won the silver medal in the men's 3000 m steeplechase.

 Rozsnyói absconded from the plane on his return trip to Hungary and became a refugee in Vienna, Austria, as the Soviet Union had invaded Hungary.
 His wife managed to escape to Austria and reunite with him.
 After working in Vienna for 7 years, the family migrated to Sydney, Australia.
-Rozsnyói became a physical education teacher in New South Wales, teaching at Epping Boys High School, Cumberland High School and Model Farms High School, and was a coach with the Ryde-Hornsby Athletic Club.

 Rozsnyói lived for much of his life in Epping, NSW, with his wife and sons Alex and Les.
+He was a PE teacher with the NSW Department of Education.